osoner/countly-documentation/faq/technical.md

 itself according to number of cores in the server in order to increase utilisation.
 This can also be configured from api/config.js by changing "worker" count.

+## Are there any limits on data collected?

+In some cases we limit the data sent to make Countly perform better and handle absurd conditions:

+1. There are no limits on CPU or RAM of the server (all Editions)
+2. There are no limits on number of accounts, applications or users (all Editions)
+3. There are no hard limits for segmentation keys or values, but in case the values get too big, it may not be recorded at all (e.g > 5000 chars)
+4. There's a limit of 100 characters for event keys.

 ##How can I test my new translations and where do I put my files?
 Under countly/frontend/express/public/localization there are three folders;